sematic-ai/sematic/docs/glossary.md

 ## Artifact

-Artifacts represents input and output values of Sematic Functions.
+Artifacts represent the input and output values of Sematic Functions.

 Each individual input argument is tracked as an artifact, and the output value is tracked as a single artifact.